HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 #### LCP preloading

-When the LCP image is not statically discoverable, [preloading](https://web.dev/preload-critical-assets/) can be an effective way to minimize the load delay.
+When the LCP image is not statically discoverable, <a hreflang="en" href="https://web.dev/preload-critical-assets/">preloading</a> can be an effective way to minimize the load delay.
 Of course, it would be better if the resource was statically discoverable to begin with, but addressing that may require a complex rearchitecture of the way the page loads.
 Preloading is somewhat of a quick fix by comparison, as it can be implemented with a single HTTP header or `meta` tag.

 {{ figure_markup(
   content="0.56%",